LEVITT ROBINSON CLASS ACTION LITIGATION

 Residents of Bougainville Island in Papua New Guinea have instructed us to claim compensation for environmental damage caused by Rio Tinto's/BCL's operation of the Panguna gold and copper mine on their island.

 Sherona Roe and Davin Ferreira as Co-Administrators of the Estate of the Late Ms Julieka Dhu & Ors v the State of Western Australia & Anor (WAD5/2022).
-This claim concerns the death in custody of a 22-year old Aboriginal woman, imprisoned for unpaid fines.
-She was subjected to "appalling and inhumane" treatment in police custody, which resulted in her death.
-If you or someone you know has been imprisoned for unpaid fines, click here to register in the action.
+This claim concerns the State’s failure to consider the individual circumstances of Indigenous persons before issuing warrants of commitment for unpaid Court fines.
+If you (or someone you know) is Indigenous and were imprisoned for unpaid Court fines, click here to register in the action

 SUCCESS STORIES FROM PAST CLASS ACTIONS